MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 Who can create live events is controlled by Stream and Teams settings and licenses.
 No permissions are controlled in Yammer settings.
 The requirements depend on the production methods you plan to use.

 - **Quick start production**:
     To create a quick start live event, users must have a Teams license and specific policies set in Teams.
 For requirements, see [Who can create and schedule live events in Teams](https://docs.microsoft.com/microsoftteams/teams-live-events/plan-for-teams-live-events#who-can-create-and-schedule-live-events).
-For steps to set policies in PowerShell, see [Use PowerShell to set live events policies in Microsoft Teams](https://docs.microsoft.com/microsoftteams/teams-live-events/set-teams-live-events-policies-using-powershell).
+For steps to set policies, see [Set up live events policies](https://docs.microsoft.com/microsoftteams/teams-live-events/set-up-for-teams-live-events#step-3-set-up-live-events-policies).

 - **External encoder production**:
     To create an external encoder event, users must have a Stream license and permission to create live events.
 By default, only Microsoft Stream administrators can create external encoder live events.
-Use the Stream admin settings to give permission to specific unrestricted users.
+Use the Stream admin settings to give permission to specific users.
 For steps to grant or remove permissions in Stream, see [Administration controls for live events in Stream](https://docs.microsoft.com/en-us/stream/live-event-administration).

 ### Restrict creation of live events in Yammer